New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 An Italian trailer was used in the NZ BOD at Maadi in 1941.
 The soldier is Jack Thompsom.
 Photo: H.L Gilbertson

-In addition to the Divisional NZOC units, a New Zealand Advanced Ordnance Depot (NZAOD) was formed as a sub-unit of the NZ BOD to facilitate the holding of stock closer to the forward areas.
-No additional personnel were authorised for the NZAOD, so when raised, its personnel and equipment were drawn from NZ BOD resources.[14]
+Alongside the Divisional NZOC units, a New Zealand Advanced Ordnance Depot (NZAOD) was established as a sub-unit of the NZ BOD to facilitate stock storage nearer to the forward areas.
+Despite no additional personnel being authorised for the NZAOD, its personnel and equipment were sourced from existing NZ BOD resources upon its formation.[14]

 BOD 41

-The NZ AOD was initially located with an RAOC AOD at El Daba during Operation Crusader, [15] with the NZ Division withdrawn back to Egypt in December 1941, the NZAOD had just unloaded its stock at the Tura caves when it was ordered to move with the Division to Syria where it set up in the vicinity of Baalbek.
+Initially, the NZ AOD operated alongside an RAOC AOD at El Daba during Operation Crusader.
+However, when the NZ Division was withdrawn back to Egypt in December 1941, the NZAOD had just completed unloading its stock at the Tura caves when it was ordered to move with the Division to Syria, where it established operations near Baalbek.

-March 1942 saw the establishment of the NZ BOD increased to five Officers and ninety-five other ranks.
+In March 1942, the NZ BOD was expanded to include five Officers and ninety-five other ranks.

 BOD MAR 42

-Returning to Egypt with the NZ Division in June 1942, the NZAOD gradually morphed into a mobile depot and accompanied the NZ Division in pursuing the Axis forces into Tunisia.[16]
-On three occasions, it grounded its stocks at Bardia, Tripoli and Enfidaville.
-Due to its mobile nature, the NZAOD ended up utilising many of the NZ BOD’s limited holding of vehicles
+Upon returning to Egypt with the NZ Division in June 1942, the NZAOD transformed into a mobile depot.
+It accompanied the NZ Division in pursuit of Axis forces into Tunisia.
+It established depots at Bardia, Tripoli, and Enfidaville on three occasions.
+Given its mobile nature, the NZAOD relied heavily on the NZ BOD’s limited vehicle holdings.

-Replenishment for the NZAOD was direct from the NZ BOD for NZ-specific supply items.
-For items of a generic nature, replenishment was from the closest supporting RAOC AOD, Forward Depot or Dump; if those units could not satisfy the indent, it was pushed to the supporting RAOC BOD.
-New Zealand liaison staff in the RAOC depots processed the New Zealand indents and forward on the next available transport for delivery.
+Replenishment for the NZAOD was sourced directly from the NZ BOD for NZ-specific supply items.
+For generic items, replenishment came from the nearest supporting RAOC AOD, Forward Depot, or Dump.
+If these units could not fulfil the requisition, it was forwarded to the supporting RAOC BOD.
+New Zealand liaison staff stationed in the RAOC depots managed NZ indents and arranged for the next available transport for delivery.

-An example of the efficiency of the replenishment system is that when at Enfidaville, the NZAOD sent a signal to RAOC 557 AOD, then at Tripoli, over 600km away.
-Within five days, those stores were being issued to units of the Division.
+An example of the efficiency of this replenishment system occurred when the NZAOD, stationed at Enfidaville, transmitted a signal to RAOC 557 AOD in Tripoli, over 600km away.
+Within five days, the requested stores were issued to units of the Division.

 Sys of Sup